 Who We Are

-We are ordinary women from all walks of life.
-Our special focus is to work for unity and reconciliation where there is brokenness, to help people become whole and holy, individually and together.
+We are a community whose mission is to realize the prayer of Christ: that all may be one with God and with one another.
+We are united in a special focus: to work for unity where there is brokenness and to help people become whole and holy, individually and together.

 In 2005 we articulated this mission with renewed